Bill

 AI Summary

-This bill makes several changes to the Kentucky Teachers' Retirement System (TRS) to modernize its benefits and administrative processes.
-It removes the requirement for a medical review committee to approve survivor benefits for dependent children over 18, simplifying the process for these benefits.
-For retired members who return to work, the daily earning limit is increased from $170 to $200, and certain provisions for early return to work are removed, while a pension waiver program is reinstated with a restriction preventing administrators from returning to work under it.
-The bill also clarifies how TRS will determine a member's benefit tier by acknowledging their earliest participation date in another state-administered retirement system.
-Additionally, it allows parents to manage payments for a disabled child without needing a court order.
-Finally, for university and non-university members who join TRS on or after January 1, 2022, the bill introduces the option to invest in index funds within their supplemental benefit component, with specific limits on the investment return rate used for annuitization, and clarifies that members are solely responsible for their investment decisions and any resulting losses.
+This bill makes several changes to the Kentucky Teachers' Retirement System (TRS) to improve benefits and streamline processes.
+It removes the requirement for a medical review committee to approve survivor benefits for dependent children over 18, making it easier for them to receive these benefits if their dependency is established.
+The bill also increases the daily earnings limit for retired members who return to work from $170 to $200, reinstates a pension waiver program that allows members to return to work without forfeiting their pension but prohibits them from returning as administrators, and clarifies how TRS determines a member's benefit tier by acknowledging their earliest participation date in another state-administered retirement system.
+Additionally, it allows parents to apply for and manage payments for a disabled child without needing a court order, and introduces the option for TRS to offer index fund investments for university and non-university members, with specific rules for how investment returns are handled and clarifying that members are solely responsible for their investment decisions.

 Committee Categories